KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 ## Stylesheet

-_leaflet-languageselector.css_ is used to style the components of the control.
+_leaflet.languageselector.css_ is used to style the components of the control.
 Adapt it as you like.

 ## Language images